felselva/swfw/REFERENCE.md

 enum swfw_status swfw_hint_window_size(struct swfw_context *swfw_ctx, int32_t width, int32_t height);
 ```

-Set the initial size used for the creation of the window.
+Sets the initial size used for the creation of the window.

 If successful, the function returns `SWFW_OK`, otherwise one of the error values.